Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<iframe width="100%" height="520" frameborder="0" src="https://dqlepizcode4sa.carto.com/viz/409610be-acb6-11e6-a79d-0ecd1babdde5/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
-	<figcaption>A FAIL IN THE SYSTEM: During the last 17 years only 274 deaths have been reported as silicosis.
-This maps shows some of the districts where the deaths have been reported.
-Credit: Daniela Q Lepiz</figcaption>
+	<figcaption>FAILED SYSTEM: the last 17 years only 274 silicosis-related deaths have been reported, but this is inaccurate.
+This maps shows some of the districts where deaths have been reported.
+The higher concentrations are consistent with the location of the country's gold mines.
+CREDIT: DANIELA Q LEPIZ</figcaption>
 </figure>

 These numbers are at odds with research done by the National Health Laboratory System (NHLS), which states that, in 2013 alone, the overall rate of silicosis contracted by gold miners was at 23%, with a much higher figure for black miners, at 37%.

-“The statistics show that the whole story is a joke, the system does not work,” said Spoor, adding his team had “enormous” difficulties getting hold of the data.
+“The statistics show that the whole story is a joke, the system does not work,” said Spoor, adding that his team had “enormous” difficulties getting hold of the data.
 According to him, the Employment Bureau of Africa is not willing to provide the information they require.

 Dr Gill Nelson of the Division of Epidemiology at the University of the Witwatersrand, has analysed the NHLS data and said it clearly shows the difference in silicosis rates between black and white miners.
-While the proportion of black miners increased from 3% in 1975 to 32% in 2007, the rate of white miners only increased slightly, from 18% to 22%.
+While the proportion of black miners with silicosis increased from 3% in 1975 to 32% in 2007, the rate of white miners with silicosis only increased slightly, from 18% to 22%.

 Nelson highlighted the possibility of an underestimation of the proportion of black miners with silicosis, due in part to the fact that they were not all aware of their right to an autopsy.